by Sarah Brown

 Gough, Associate Professor of Biology (1921–1950), was the first to publish a flora for Erath County, Texas.
 Her vouchers, which are housed in the TSU Herbarium, provided the first material to establish TSU herbarium, but Gough is also the most prolific female contributor to the herbarium.
 She was a well-respected professor during her tenure at the University and spent almost 23 years as the sole female professor in the Biology Department.
 Gough taught courses in botany for 30 years and used the herbarium frequently for her courses to engage her students in topics of taxonomy and general plant science (Summers, 1950).

-regional collections, such as at Tarleton State University, a single individual can leave lasting influences and truly shape a herbarium.
+People play vital roles in any natural history collection, but in smaller, regional collections, such as at Tarleton State University, a single individual can leave lasting influences and truly shape a herbarium.
 Thus, the TSU Herbarium has acted as an archive for ecological, botanical, and anthropological data due to its dedicated collectors for decades.
 Those of us involved in the herbarium hope for more decades of growth and development with help from professors and students alike.

 Literature Cited